 Found in camphor laurel, bay leaves, tea tree, sweet basil, rosemary, sage, and cannabis, eucalyptol has a minty scent, with a little spice and honey.

-Studies show eucalyptol works as an antioxidant and provides relief from inflammation-causing pain.
-It shows promise to treat respiratory diseases and pancreatitis.
+Studies show eucalyptol works as an anti-oxidant and provides relief from inflammation-causing pain.

 Sources: Cannabis, Turmeric, Ginger, Marjoram, Nutmeg, Oregano, Thyme